emilyyejia/mosaic/README.md

 ## Welcome to **Connectly – Where Shared Experiences Truly Connect!**

-**Connectly** is a social storytelling web app designed for everyday users to share personal stories, ideas, and inspiration — from travel and culture to lifestyle and local gems.
+**Connectly** is a social storytelling web app where users can share personal stories, ideas, and inspiration — from travel and culture to lifestyle and local gems.
 Think of it as a digital wall of voices, where every post is a meaningful piece of a shared experience.

-Connectly offers a space to:
+### 🌍 What You Can Do on Connectly

 - 📝 Create and publish posts with text, tags, and images
 - 🏷️ Browse by topics, countries, or categories
-- 💬 Comment and engage with others' posts
+- 💬 Comment and engage with others' stories
-- 📸 Share photos and personal experiences
+- 📸 Share photos and meaningful experiences
-- 🔍 Filter and search for content by interest or region
+- 🔍 Filter and search content by interest or region

 ---

 ## 💡 Why We Built It

-We created **Connectly** to make storytelling feel personal again.
-Most social media platforms today focus on virality, likes, and trends — not meaningful experiences.
+We created **Connectly** to bring storytelling back to the heart of social interaction.
+While most platforms focus on trends and virality, Connectly is about **genuine expression**.

-Every user can:
+## ✨ What Users Can Do

-- Post freely on topics they care about
+📝 Share stories on topics they’re passionate about

-- Upload meaningful images or travel content
+📷 Upload personal photos, travel memories, and life moments

-- Use tags to make content discoverable
+🏷️ Add tags to organize and surface content more easily

-- Interact directly and respectfully with others
+💬 Engage meaningfully with others through comments and shared experiences

 ---